20 Places to Visit in Des Moines with the Grandparents

 Hours: Monday-Thursday and Sunday Noon – 10 p.m.; Friday Noon-Midnight; Saturday Noon-Midnight

 Take the outdoors indoors at the Des Moines Botanical Garden.
 This is a great place to explore and walk around if it is too hot or rainy outside.
 Walk around the gardens at your own pace.
-They also offer a Story Sprouts program every Friday through August 25; 10: 30 to 11 a.m.
+They also offer a Story Sprouts program most Friday’s.
+Take a look at their event calendar for dates.
 This class is an additional $3 on top of admission.
 Story Sprouts is an interactive story time that explores nature and plants.
 Take a break and enjoy lunch at the Trellis Cafe!
 Eat inside or sit out on their patio overlooking the Des Moines River.

 Des Moines Central Library + Pappajohn Sculpture Park; 1330 Grand Avenue, Des Moines